 Married students must relocate with their spouse and dependent children.
 Single parents must relocate with their dependent child(ren).
 Studies at Valor will not be a reason for separation from a marriage partner or child(ren).
-Students applying for one of Valor's one-year certificate programs may request special permission to relocate without their families for this limited period of time.
+Students applying for one of Valor's one-year certificate programs may request special permission to relocate without their families for a limited time.
 The request must show how the applicant's family will be cared for during their absence.